Israel releases Hamas man jailed after Shalit capture

 Nine other Hamas legislators have been released in recent months.

-Israeli military officials told the Haaretz newspaper that their release was not connected to a prisoner swap deal for the now 23-year-old soldier.'Be realistic'
+Israeli military officials told the Haaretz newspaper that their release was not connected to a prisoner swap deal for the now 23-year-old soldier.

 "I don't want Shalit to remain in captivity, just as I did not like captivity," Israeli media quoted Mr Abu Tir as saying.